He was born May

 children in the 1950s had a virus that resulted in dysentery

-that the doctors couldn’t get stopped.
+that the doctors couldn’t control or get stopped.

 Curtis came down